Uzbekistani NGO Launches Renovated Center for Women with Disabilities

 Opa-singillar’s entry before and after renovation

 Natalya notes that SICA’s Institutional Development Program has provided much more than just a renovated space, an updated strategy, or training workshops for her employees.
-“The most important thing we have gained is a completely changed perspective of the organization’s development.
+“The most important thing we have gained is a completely changed perspective on the organization’s development.
 We learned how to leverage opportunities for our benefit,” she shares.
-In the latter half of 2022, the organization doubled fundraising money and attracted several new donors that provided free services and facilities, including air conditioners and outdoor surveillance cameras.

 Opa-singillar team with the beneficiaries and new donors

 “My mission is empowering Uzbekistani girls with disabilities and inspiring them to become better versions of themselves.
-It always leaves me mesmerized when girls that entered with their eyes glued to the floor eventually find their dreams and start pursuing professions they have always wanted,” Natalya concludes.
+It always leaves me mesmerized when girls that entered with their eyes glued to the floor eventually find their dreams and start pursuing professions they have always wanted,” Natalya says.
 “Seeing them realize the world beyond their mahalla [district] is so big and full of opportunities that they can study anywhere and become almost anything they want is something I really enjoy.
 I am thankful for the Institutional Development Grant for helping me enhance our services.”

 Find more of Natalya’s story, told in her own words, in this video: